 Isolation

 Isolation is a key issue for young adults with advanced cancer: finding any peers in similar circumstances is rare, and nearly all support groups and services for cancer patients are geared toward older adults.
 The level of isolation that young people experience is more than older adults or children who are diagnosed with cancer.
 They have limited experience with the health care system compared to a child whose parents are most likely involved in care and making decisions.
-If you're an older person with cancer, chances are you've known other people who've had cancer.
-It's not as foreign to you as an older adult as it is for someone in his or her teenage or young adult years.
+An older person with cancer has usually known other people who've had cancer, whereas a young adult is usually without peer in this regard, which is a setup for isolation.

-The same can be said about friendships.
-Unlike older adults, who tend to be familiar with having friends and family members struggling with health crises, healthy young men and women are likely to be bewildered by one of their peers facing a terminal illness.
-Some of your friends have responded in wonderful ways, while others have quietly and completely dropped out of the YAs life.
-YAs now struggle daily with the cruel uncertainty of tomorrow, trying to live his or her life, but too tired to do what he or she previously dreamed of doing with a long life expectancy.
+Friends who are young adults are also not as likely as older adults to have experience with others struggling with health crises, so these friends are more likely to be or become bewildered by a friend facing a terminal illness.
+Many friends respond well early in the battle, but many of them quietly and completely drop out of the lives of their cancer patient peers, because they’re busy and simply have no idea how to respond supportively.

-Online groups and forums are helpful, but the simple truth for people like you is that there’s nobody nearby to whom you can reach out while trusting that they truly understand her circumstances.
-At the same time, many YAs find it difficult to maintain existing friendships.
-Peers find it difficult to relate to someone going through treatment, and many haven’t experienced a lot of loss, due to their young age.
+Online groups and forums are helpful, but the simple truth for YAs is that there’s nobody nearby to whom one can reach out and trust that they truly understand your circumstances.
+When combined with the loss of existing friendships, isolation, especially emotional isolation, abounds.
 The following are quotes from YAs about isolation:

 “I wish there was a support group for younger people.
 To my knowledge there aren't any young cancer patients near me.
 I met the family of one with my cancer, but she died before I could meet her.
 It is important I think for us to know we're not alone.”